Late 90s: the beginning

 Windows 95 startup sound.

 That wasn't my first encounter with computers.
-Before that, I had uncles who owned computers.
+Before that, around 1993 I used the Logo educational programming language in a 386 computer at my school.
+I remember going to the computer class bringing my 5.25-inch floppy disk to save my drawings.
+I also had uncles who owned computers.
 If I recall correctly, one had a 286 and the other a 486.
 Still, I didn't spend much time on computers back then.
-Most kids were interested in gaming, but as soon as I had access to a computer at home, I became interested in programming instead.

 The same uncle that asked why so much memory had an amazing library of books on Turbo Pascal, Clipper Summer '87, and dBase III Plus etc. Encouraged by him, I started learning how to program with dBase.
 Looking back, I don't know how I was so motivated to learn a tool designed to build business applications.
 From dBase, I moved to Clipper, and from Clipper to Visual Basic 5.0.